Work with turtles on the coast & conduct research at Veragua Rainforest Park

 - Program Fee Includes:

-Bilingual Naturalist Guide, accommodations, private in-country transportation, meals, activity and entrance fees.
+Bilingual Costa Rican Guide, accommodations, private in-country transportation, meals, activity and entrance fees.

 - Free Travel for Trip Leaders:

-One trip leader travels free (including air) with seven full paying participants.
+Trip leader travels for free (land + air) with 7 paying participants.